 Charles Alston (November 28, 1907 – April 27, 1977) was an African-American Harlem Renaissance artist who created vital representations of black experiences and figures during the middle of the 20th century with his paintings, sculptures, and illustrations.
-Alston who designed the album covers for jazz musician Duke Ellington and book covers for poet Langston Hughes.
+Alston designed album covers for jazz musician Duke Ellington and book covers for poet Langston Hughes.

 Born in Charlotte, North Carolina, Alston’s parents were educated leaders in that city’s African American community.
 Although he moved with his family to Harlem at the age of seven, Alston continued to spend summers with his Southern grandmother through his teenage years.
 It was during these visits that Alston, who had displayed an aptitude for art since early childhood, became fascinated with North Carolina red clay and began dabbling in sculpture.
 There were few opportunities for an aspiring African American artist to see fine art or receive formal training in Charlotte at the time.
 This was not the case in Harlem, however, where the Harlem Renaissance was in full swing.
 Though Harlem offered a wider array of cultural offerings, Alston nonetheless continued to confront obstacles imposed by segregation practices in New York.